 Non Oxford-based undergraduate students:

 If you’d like to do a summer project in my team, please contact me with a résumé and summary of your research interests, as well as summer availability.
 For projects longer than 1 week, the student must have secured external funding that will support the research experience (e.g. accommodation, food).
+You might want to look up also support opportunities at Oxford online, such as the NERC summer rep.

 If you would like to do a short internship in my team, please contact me with: